adams-charleen/nyt_deep_learning/README.md

-# Analyzing Media Coverage of the Israeli-Palestinian Conflict: A Deep-Learning Approach
+# Unbalanced Narratives: Deep-Learning Insights into *NYT* Coverage of the Israeli-Palestinian Conflict

 ![Word Cloud](wordcloud_all_filtered.png)